redox-os/website/content/news/this-month-240330.md

 4lDO2 finished the migration of all system components, only some Rust libraries are left.

-This achievement will help us to speed up the development with breaking changes.
+`libredox` greatly reduces the impact of breaking changes on Redox, and allows us to make improvements to core functionality more rapidly.

 ## Scheme Cancellation

-4lDO2 implemented the scheme cancellation to mimic the POSIX signals behavior when closing file descriptors, it improves the compability with POSIX programs.
+4lDO2 implemented scheme request cancellation to mimic the POSIX signals behavior when closing file descriptors.
+This is one of several steps we are taking to make our signal implementation more compatible with POSIX signals.

 ## RedoxFS

-Jeremy fixed a serious bug on the records, they were being deallocated on read when the size of the record doesn't match the expectations.
+Jeremy fixed a bug on his recent `records` optimization on RedoxFS, they were being deallocated on read when the size of the record doesn't match the expectations.

 Jeremy plans to implement safe wrappers for block allocation and deallocation that insures such things are very difficult to do.